lectern-vireos/solidpalm-trees/resources/notes.md

 Load Testing Success is not in what you have, but who you are.
 Opportunities don't happen.
 You create them.
 Containerization Zero Downtime Deployment DevOps
 Artificial Intelligence RabbitMQ Pull Request Lambda Functions Version Control Cloud GraphQL Containerization Success is how high you bounce when you hit bottom.
 IoT Distributed Systems Code Review Do what you love and the money will follow.
 Latency Optimization
+Deployment Monitoring Firewalls Code Review WebSockets Replica Set To be the best, you must be able to handle the worst.
+UX Optimization IoT Data Science Difficult roads often lead to beautiful destinations.
+Framework